projectriff/cli/docs/riff_core_handler_tail.md

 Stream runtime logs for a handler until canceled.
 To cancel, press Ctl-c in the shell or kill the process.

-As new handler instances are started, the logs are displayed.
+As new handler pods are started, the logs are displayed.
 To show historical logs use --since.

 ```
 riff core handler tail <name> [flags]